 Its important to get inspiration for design from somewhere, so before going about designing or even building something, take a look on Google, do some research and try to look for similar things to what you’re doing and see what you think looks good, or not so good.
 You should build an idea up of how you want to design you’re landing page, report or report headers, etc. within the tool.
 If you’re in Power BI, take a look at the partner showcase for example.
 There’s some really good examples to give you ideas – like this one!

-Microsoft apps such as Power BI or PowerApps go a long way in helping us build the best when it comes to data visualisation, but unfortunately they sometimes rely on developers to go outside the box to finish things off.
+Microsoft apps such as Power BI or PowerApps go a long way in helping us build the best when it comes to data analytics and visualisation, but unfortunately they sometimes rely on developers to go outside the box to finish things off.

 Recently I’ve started to use a site called iconfinder.com which has a large pool of useful icons you can use for building out certain corners of apps that the standard MS tooling will not support.
 The icons are mostly $2 each, but you can get a subscription for £20/month or $10 with a discount code (which you should cancel as soon as you register).
 Please, don’t jump in if you think you need to use this as a resource.
 Alternatively, save the icon using Chrome and use it as a placeholder until you are happy to push to production.
 For non-subscribed users, the icon will always come on a background of faint grey lines.
 This isn’t too bad as they don’t completely ruin the look and feel of the icon in the development and are good for a placeholder for demos, etc. To get started, just type in your keyword for the type of icon you’re looking for, and then its just a case of wading through the results to find the icon that fits the look and feel your inspired to build against.
 Sometimes, you’ll get another bit of inspiration off the back of this which you can use as another key word to find even more icons.